spencertipping/ni/dev/fabric-design.md

 ## Security
 It's a problem to have insecure RMI links, but it's also a problem to expect an RMI peer not to send potentially malicious results.
-It's not the end of th world to have performance degrade into oblivion or run out of heap space, but arbitrary code execution can't be initiated by a peer.
+It's not the end of the world to have performance degrade into oblivion or run out of heap space, but arbitrary code execution can't be initiated by a peer.

 I think this means we need an asymmetric encoding for RMI channels: outgoing can be evaled, incoming needs to be JSON or another safe format.

+**737 update:** Outgoing is an arbitrary commit, incoming is a structural message that indicates how to resolve the future.
+This addresses security issues, particularly if we have a null-committer that we use on the incoming deserializer.

 ## Interface
 RMI is one method call deep, and happens when you work with a delegated object.